 In this post, you will learn:

-- Where the Caucasus are located
+- Where the Turkey and the Caucasus region is located

-Where is the Caucasus DNA region located?
+Where is the Turkey and the Caucasus DNA region located?

 The Caucasus are a mountain range that have served as the dividing line between Europe and Asia, and because of this unique location, was a region that has been the subject of cultural, religious, economic, and political conflict for centuries, if not millennium.